apache/superset/CONTRIBUTING.md

 #### Dependencies

-Python dependencies for Superset are managed in the `pyproject.toml` file along with resources under the `requirements/` folder. `./requirements/pip-compile-superset.sh` acts a wrapper for `pip-compile` - a neat utility that takes dependencies and pins them to create deterministic set of dependency versions. `pip-compile-superset.sh` compiles two requirements
+Python dependencies for Superset are managed in the `pyproject.toml` file along with resources under the `requirements/` folder. `./requirements/pip-compile-superset.py` acts a wrapper for `pip-compile` - a neat utility that takes dependencies and pins them to create deterministic set of dependency versions. `pip-compile-superset.py` compiles two requirements
 file: `requirements/base.txt` as the core, required dependencies for Superset, and `requirements/development.txt` which contains the same set plus everything that's needed for development, testing, docker and beyond.
-Note that passing arguments to `pip-compile-superset.sh` passes them down to `pip-compile` allowing for the operations defined bellow.

 Note that we rely on [dependabot](https://github.com/dependabot) to auto-submit PRs upgrading our libraries periodically.
 This enables us to bump and